simplypstar/Milestone-Game-Project/README.md

-Added a function to enable blank field so they would be ready for input Added a function to disable fields containing a number on a new game board Added a function the verifies the player selected the correct number for a field
+Added a function to enable blank field so they would be ready for input Added a function to disable fields containing a number on a new game board Added a function the verifies the player selected the correct number for a field Added counters to check when all 81 input fields are filed; this indicated the end of the game Added an applause3.mp3 file that plays when the board is completed

 References: